ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 `websub:Listener`.
 The implementation should define a mapping between an indicator in the content delivery requests and the resources to which the requests need to be dispatched based on the value of the indicator.

-This indicator based on which the extension is done could be:
+This indicator, based on which the extension is done, could be:
 - A request header
 - The payload - the value for a particular key in the JSON payload
 - A request header and the payload (combination of the above)